Frequently Asked Questions

 “Can I bring my dog?”

 Yes but it should be kept on a lead and be fit enough to cope with all the steps.

 It is also easier to go through when there is an attendant on duty so that you can enter through the side gate.
 Large dogs can find entering through the coin-operated turnstiles a squeeze.

 The WATERFALLS nature trail is not suitable for a pushchair due to the rough terrain and the 675 steps.
 However, if you feel that your child could manage the steps or you are welcome to leave your pushchair with the attendant at the entrance kiosk.

-The PUNCHBOWL Heritage Display area and Upper View point & Seating Area is suitable for a pushchair when accessed through Gate B. However from the Seating Area, access down to the Lower Viewing point is via 300 steps.
+The PUNCHBOWL Upper View point & Seating Area is suitable for a pushchair when accessed through the wooden panel gate.
+Pay at the Waterfalls entrance kiosk to obtain the gate code.
+However, from the Seating Area, access down to the Lower Viewing point is via 300 steps.